Jump to: Spoilers (10)

 "Mean Green Mother From Outer Space" (written for this film) is the first Oscar-nominated song to contain profanity.
-As a result, the song was edited, replacing the more risqué lyrics with lyrics cut from the final film (though included on the film soundtrack).
+As a result, when the song was performed at the Oscar ceremony by Levi Stubbs of the Four Topps, it was edited, replacing the more risqué lyrics with lyrics cut from the final film (though included on the film soundtrack).

 Frank Oz originally wanted the Greek Chorus (Crystal, Ronette and Chiffon) to be highlighted by a spotlight whenever they appeared, but this proved to be impractical as the light would spill over onto the other actors.
 He did manage to have them 'magically' remain dry during the rain storm in the title number.